afsalthaj/fp-generator/datagen_why.md

 -----------
 ## Reason?
 Although **processing** of each data point is made `effectful` with `Future`, the **data generation** is still sequential.
-We should  make the **`data generation`** concuerrent too.
+The `processing` pipeline always find the current thread to be `free` when it asks the stream to realise the next data point.

 --------

 ## More problems?
-Trying to define all problems and solutions is not practical here.
-However we need to atleast think about more problems before we convince ourselves that some engineering is required now.
+Trying to define all problems and solutions is impractical here.
+Nevertheless, we still need to think about more potential problems we may bump into, before we convince ourselves that, some sort of "engineering" is required now.

 * Assume that you solved the above problem of concurrency, try and resolve how that is applicable when you need to `batch` the data?
-(Delays between batch?, delays between each instance of batch?)
+(Delays between each batch?, delays between each data instance with in a batch?)
 * Assume you have solved the concurrency issues along with batching, try and resolve the problem of `back-pressure` -i.e, the destination service (eg: Kafka/Eventhub etc) directs you "Please slow down your generation + processing, because I am overloaded !" or "Please increase your speed, I am free!"